AVEVA/CONNECT-data-services-developer-docs/content/visualize-data/power-bi-connector.md

    **Tip:** You can also download and install the Power BI Connector by selecting **Download Power BI Connector** from the banner.
 If you dismiss the banner, it does not return.
 If you dismiss the banner, download the connector using the **More options** ![More options](../_icons/default/dots-vertical.svg) menu instead.

+   **Note:** If you dismiss the banner, it returns upon your next log in.

 1. Install OSIsoft Cloud Services Power BI Connector by either the setup wizard or silent installation.

     - Setup wizard